Search This Blog

 1. Definition of “Trot”

 Korean trot is characterized by its musical formality.
-It is characterized by using a formalized repetitive rhythmic pattern, a pentatonic scale, and vocalization with vibrations influenced by Korean folk songs.
+It features a formalized, repetitive rhythmic pattern, a pentatonic scale, and vocalizations with vibrations influenced by Korean folk songs.

-It is claimed that the name trot comes from the American dance tune foxtrot, but the only similarity between the two types of music is that they are both two-beat music and are otherwise unrelated.
-There are many differences between the American foxtrot and the Korean trot in conditions of musical form and characteristics.
+It is claimed that the name “trot” comes from the American dance tune “foxtrot,” but the only similarity between the two types of music is that they are both two-beat styles and are otherwise unrelated.
+There are many differences between the American foxtrot and the Korean trot in terms of musical form and characteristics.

 2. Relationship to Japanese Enka

-It has been argued that the Korean trot resembles the Japanese enka in its external form and that they are related.
-Of course, any culture or art form is constantly influenced by its neighbors, so we can't rule out a connection between trot and enka.
-Strikingly, there are both claims that Korea had the influence of the Japanese enka and that Japan had the effect of the Korean trot.
-It says, that in Korea, the Korean trot was affected by the Japanese colonial era, and then in the 1980s and 1990s, the influence of pop and rock music was mixed in and the Korean trot took hold, in Japan, Korean melodies were introduced to Japan a long time ago, and Enka has influenced them.
+It has been argued that Korean trot resembles Japanese enka in its external form and that they are related.
+Of course, any culture or art form is constantly influenced by its neighbors, so we can’t rule out a connection between trot and enka.
+Strikingly, there are claims that Korea was influenced by Japanese enka and that Japan was influenced by Korean trot.
+It is said that in Korea, Korean trot was affected by the Japanese colonial era.
+Then, in the 1980s and 1990s, the influence of pop and rock music was mixed in, allowing Korean trot to take hold.
+In Japan, Korean melodies were introduced long ago, and enka has been influenced by them.

-There is still much disagreement as to which theory is correct.
+There is still much disagreement about which theory is correct.
 However, both Korean trot and Japanese enka have one thing in common: they are popular music that the general public can sing along to.

 3. Highly Polarized Phenomenon

-According to an October 17, 2020 article in South Korea's Hankyoreh newspaper, 60 to 70 K-pop girl groups debut in a year, with a 0.001% chance of success.
-If we extrapolate to include boy groups, we're supposed to estimate that more than 100 K-pop idol groups will debut in a year.
+According to an October 17, 2020, article in South Korea’s Hankyoreh newspaper, 60 to 70 K-pop girl groups debut each year, with a 0.001% chance of success.
+If we extrapolate to include boy groups, we’re supposed to estimate that more than 100 K-pop idol groups will debut annually.
 Their average lifespan is around seven years.
 The cumulative number of idol groups that debut and remain active for seven years is not small.
 If the average number of members in a group is four, we can imagine how many young artists come and go.
-Add in the trainees who didn't debut and their parents, and we can confirm how many people are related to this industry.
+Add in the trainees who didn’t debut and their parents, and we can confirm how many people are involved in this industry.

-Idol group members who don't make it to stardom are torn between continuing their careers and thinking about their future success.
-Once they've made their debut and gotten their faces and names out in the mainstream media, they may turn to social media creators like TikTokers.
-It's a realistic choice for their future to avoid the overwhelming competition of the K-pop idol group world.
+Idol group members who don’t make it to stardom are torn between continuing their careers and considering their future success.
+Once they’ve made their debut and gotten their faces and names into the mainstream media, they may turn to social media creators like TikTokers.
+It’s a realistic choice for their future, as it helps them avoid the overwhelming competition of the K-pop idol group world.

-Alternatively, they can switch using their idol group experience to become a trot singer.
-There is an invisible and high barrier between the K-pop idol group market and the trot market.
-This means that changing positions is a hard choice.
+Alternatively, they can switch from their idol group experience to become trot singers.
+There is an invisible, high barrier between the K-pop idol group market and the trot market.
+This means that changing positions is a difficult choice.
 But why do they make this decision?

 4. Festival Markets and Competition Programs